Tomás de Iriarte: Life

-He received his literary education at Madrid where he went aged 14 in 1764 under the care of his uncle, Juan de Iriarte (Puerto de la Cruz, 1701 – Madrid 1771), librarian to the king of Spain.
-In his eighteenth year the nephew began his literary career by translating French plays for the royal theatre, and in 1770, under the anagram of Tirso Imarete, he published an original comedy entitled Hacer que hacemos.
+He received his literary education at Madrid where he went aged 14, in 1764, under the care of his uncle, Juan de Iriarte (Puerto de la Cruz, 1701 – Madrid 1771), librarian to the king of Spain.
+At 18 Tomás began his literary career by translating French plays for the royal theatre, and in 1770, under the anagram of Tirso Imarete, he published an original comedy entitled Hacer que hacemos.
 In the following year he became official translator at the foreign office, and in 1776 keeper of the records in the war department.
-In 1780 he authored a didactic poem in silvas entitled La Música, which attracted some attention in Italy as well as at home.
+In 1780 he authored a didactic poem in silvas entitled La Música, which attracted attention in Italy as well as at home.